 “I just need to know where to land.
 That’s what I’m worried about.”

 We thought about escape.
 We don’t have to do it, we told each other.
-It would be fine if we didn’t, no one would ever even know it was there.
+It would be fine if we didn’t, no one would ever know we’d chickened out.

 “Let’s just get in the water, swim around a little bit and then decide.”
 Joe, ever the voice of wisdom.

 So that’s what we did.
 We finally settled on a towel spot, dropped our shit and got into the water.
 It was nice, calming.
 We started swimming out toward the cove mouth, getting closer and closer to inevitability.
-When we got to the place where you get out of the water to climb up to the precipice, and where we could no longer take the cries of the doubters ringing inside our own heads, we got up there and
+When we got to the place where you climb up to the precipice, and when we could no longer take the cries of the doubters ringing inside our own heads, we got up there and

 Joe followed close behind.
 And then once you’re down you immediately become an expert.
-We were in the water dispensing wisdom to people who were like we had been, frightened and uncertain, just a few seconds ago.
+We were in the water dispensing wisdom to people who were frightened and uncertain, like we had been just a few moments ago.